How many legs does bees have

 • Dancing: Certain bee species perform various dance movements to communicate the location and quality of food sources to their nestmates.
 During the dance, they utilize their legs to perform specific patterns and transmit vital information.

-See also How many people live in norwich
+See also How many pennies in 100

 In conclusion, bees have six legs that help them navigate their environment, collect food resources, and communicate with each other.
 Their legs are a remarkable adaptation that contributes to their vital role in ecosystems as pollinators and honey producers.